hongkailiu/svt-case-doc/ocp_4.0/ocp_4.0.md

   labels:
     custom-kubelet: large-pods
   name: worker
-.
-.
-.
+...

 ```
 Save the edited worker machineconfigpool.

-Apply the KubeletConfig CRD to force the change to the maxPods value on all the worker nodes:
+Apply the KubeletConfig CR to force the change to the maxPods value on all the worker nodes:

 ```
 $ oc create -f worker-kube-config-change-maxPods-crd.yaml